 For example, when British American Tobacco shares went through a tough time between 2017 and 2019, it actually increased its dividend.
 This was to ensure that stockholders were still rewarded.

 On the other hand, companies will sometimes suspend dividends when they are not performing well.
-This became riff during the coronavirus pandemic, with many, many companies announcing a suspension of dividends until further notice.
+This became a riff during the coronavirus pandemic, with many, many companies announcing a suspension of dividends until further notice.

 Investing vs trading dividend stocks